-Consider size: A common mistake parents make is to buy a car seat that is too large for their car.
+A common mistake parents make is to buy a car seat that is too large for their car.
 This is especially problematic with smaller cars.
 Before you start shopping online, measure the back seat of your car.
 You should then look at dimensions on car seats to make sure they'll fit safely in the space you have.

 Babies have different safety requirements at different ages, and that goes for car seats, too.
-Infants and babies up to 24 months old should be seated in a rear-facing car seat, while children toddler age and older can ride in front-facing car seat.
+Infants and babies up to 24 months old should be seated in a rear-facing car seat.
+Once your child is two years old, he can ride in a front-facing car seat.

-Pick a style: Choose a style of car seat that fits your lifestyle and your budget as well as your child's size.
+Choose a style of car seat that fits your lifestyle and your budget as well as your child's size.

 Some parents prefer the convenience of convertible car seats they can use for a long time.
 These adapt from one size limit to the next with just a few adjustments.
 Some are rear-facing to front-facing, others are front-facing to booster.
 If you want to save money, consider a convertible car seat.

 Other parents enjoy car seat travel systems that allow you to attach the baby car seat to a car base or stroller.
 If you're always on the go and you plan to use a stroller and carry your infant in the carrier, a car seat travel system may work best for you.

 Traditional infant car seats are a popular choice as well.
 These usually only fit babies for the first two years, so you will need to buy a larger car seat when your child is older.